-Obtaining this insurance coverage resulted in a 0.25% decrease in the Bank's Tier I capital ratio.
+According to preliminary estimates, acquiring this insurance coverage should result in a 0.25% decrease in the Bank's Tier I capital ratio.

 Concentration - The materiality of credit concentration risk for the Bank requires various entities at the Bank to monitor and take action so as to allow the Bank to control such risk concentrations.